 What is the Latest Automobile Recall?

 We expect the products we buy and consume to be safe for our use and consumption.
-Unfortunately, sometimes products pose potential risks to our health or safety.
-When a potential hazard with a product becomes known, it is common for the producer of the product to issue a recall to help inform consumers of the potential hazard.
+Unfortunately, sometimes the products pose potential risks to our health and safety.
+When a potential hazard with a product becomes known, it is common for the manufacturer of the product to issue a recall to warn consumers about the potential hazard.
 One type of product that is often the subject of recalls is automobiles.
-Recently, the automaker, Toyota, issued a recall for some of its vehicles.
+Recently, the automaker, Toyota, expanded a recall for some of its vehicles.